 Injuries to the elbow and wrist can be very painful and difficult to treat.
 Often, the cause of the injury cannot be pinpointed, and there is often a period between the injury and the time that a person can start exercising.

 Elbow and wrist rehabilitation will need to start exercising as soon as you can and continue doing so for the foreseeable future.

 If you have suffered from an elbow or wrist injury, you will want to start rehabilitation immediately.
 This article will give you an overview of elbow and wrist rehabilitation, and offer some helpful tips as to how you can start.

-The elbow and wrist are common site of repetitive injury and trauma.
-With the increase in computer use there has been an increase in carpal tunnel syndrome.
-As people increase their activity with racquet sports, golf and strength training there has been greater reporting of tennis and golfer’s elbow.
-In this practical and hands on course you will learn the key anatomy, assessment and exercise rehabilitation programs for tennis elbow, golfers elbow, carpal tunnel syndrome and wrist fusion.
+The elbow and wrist are common sites of repetitive injury and trauma.
+With the increase in computer use, there has been an increase in carpal tunnel syndrome.
+As people increase their activity with racquet sports, golf, and strength training there has been greater reporting of tennis and golfer’s elbow.
+In this practical and hands-on course, you will learn the key anatomy, assessment, and exercise rehabilitation programs for tennis elbow, golfer’s elbow, carpal tunnel syndrome, and wrist fusion.

 - The key structures involved in elbow and wrist

 - Assessing the elbow and wrist to determine exercise readiness and progressions